teamniteo/handbook/2_Operations/user-stories.md

 1. **New Issues** - New work-in-progress (WIP) user stories, also includes bugs or issues.
 1. **Estimation** - Defined user stories, ready for verifying and story point estimation.
 1. **Backlog** - Waiting for inclusion in a sprint.
-They are properly defined with assigned story points.
+They are adequately defined with assigned story points.
 1. **To Do** - In the current sprint with a champion assigned to work on it.
 1. **In Progress** - Being worked upon by the champion during the current sprint.
 1. **Review** - Completed with a demo uploaded and awaiting final review.